edgarcrssn/tictacbot/README.md

 ## Usage

 *Note: this program will only work on MacOS since it uses "Command + V" keys to paste.
-You can edit the code yourself if you want to adapt it to your environment.*
+Feel free to edit the code yourself if you want to adapt it to your environment.*

-In order for this program to work, you must allow "Accessibility" settings to the application that will run the script.
-Indeed, you need access to the input monitoring to listen to the keys you type.
+In order for this program to work, you must grant access to *Accessibility* and *Input Monitoring* to the application that will run the script.
+Indeed, the program need access to listen to the keys you type.

 On Mac:
 - Open *System settings*,
 - Navigate into the *Privacy & Security* section,
 - Click on *Accessibility*,
-- Allow the application(s) in which you will run the script (ex: iTerm, Visual Studio Code...),
+- Allow the application(s) in which you will run the script (ex: Terminal, iTerm...),
 - Go back, then do the same thing for *Input Monitoring*.

 Once this is done, it is ready to use !